SWIFTSIM/swiftgalaxy/docs/source/halo_finders/index.rst

 Halo finders
 ============

 :mod:`swiftgalaxy` uses a helper class to create a uniform interface to outputs from different halo finders.
 Provided a python library to read the halo finder outputs already exists, this helper class is usually lightweight and easy to create.
-Currently, the Velociraptor halo finder has built-in support, and support for HBT+ is planned.
+Currently, the Velociraptor halo finder has built-in support, and support for SOAP is planned.
 Other halo finders may be supported on request -- pull requests to the repository are also welcome.

 The second argument to create a :class:`~swiftgalaxy.reader.SWIFTGalaxy` is an instance of a class derived from the base helper class :class:`~swiftgalaxy.halo_finders._HaloFinder`, such as :class:`~swiftgalaxy.halo_finders.Velociraptor`.
 This object has multiple roles.
 It will be aware of: